DuckyMomo20012/nmap-clone/README.md

 ### :dart: Features

-- Send ARP to host ID range from 1 to 254.
+- Send ARP to host ID ranging from 1 to 254.
-- Write host who response to ARP request to text file.
+- Log host who responds to ARP request to a text file.
 - Ping command.

 <!-- Getting Started -->